 If you use quotations in other languages, English translations must be included.

-The paper must have been proofread by a native speaker of English.
+The manuscript must have been proofread by a native speaker of English.

-Copyright information must be provided for all images used in the paper.
+Copyright information must be provided for all images used in the manuscript.
+Read more about legal requirements and copyright here.

-The paper must be prepared in MS-Word compatible software.
+The manuscript must be prepared in MS-Word compatible software.

 Your submission must include all of the necessary elements:

-Document 1 - basic information (download the template here)
+Document 1 - personal information (download the template here)

-Document 2 - the paper including title, abstract, keywords and references
+Document 2 - the manuscript including title, abstract, keywords and references (NOT including any personal information)

 Document 3 - Graphs, figures and tables